Can I Get Work Injury Compensation

 Can I claim workers' compensation if injured in a car accident at work, On Lunch, or on my way to or from work?

-Yes you can, and if you are involved in a motor vehicle accident, whether it is a car, motorcycle or truck accident, if it occurred in the course of your work, or on your way to or from your workplace, then you have a right to claim workers' compensation in relation to your accident injuries.
+Essentially, if the accident occurred in the course of your work, or on your way to or from your workplace, then you have a right to claim workers' compensation in relation to your accident injuries.